JingLi-OR/Adaptive-relief-logistics-for-predictable-disasters-computational-materials/README.md

 The scripts in the `scripts/` folder can be used to reproduce the main numerical figures from the provided Excel workbook.

-Please run the scripts from the root directory of this repository.

 ```bash
 python scripts/fig6_trc_vs_T_rho.py
 python scripts/fig7_cost_components_vs_T_rho6.py